anujkeshri7/Portfolio/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under .....
 ## 👨‍💻 Developer

 **Anuj Keshri**